What is acne?

 To help control acne, keep your skin clean.
 Avoid skin products that clog your pores.
 Look for products that say "noncomedogenic" on the label.
 Wash your skin once or twice a day with a gentle soap or acne wash.
 Try not to scrub or pick at your pimples.
 This can make them worse and can cause scars.

-If you have just a few pimples to treat, you can get an acne cream without a prescription.
-Look for one that has benzoyl peroxide or salicylic acid.
-These work best when used just the way the label says.
+If you have mild acne, you can get an acne cream without a prescription.
+Look for one that has adapalene, benzoyl peroxide, or salicylic acid.
+These work best when they're used just the way the label says.

 It can take time to get acne under control.
-But if you haven't had good results with nonprescription products after trying them for 3 months, see your doctor.
-A prescription gel or skin cream may be all you need.
-If you are a woman, taking certain birth control pills may help.
+But if nonprescription products haven't helped after 3 months, see your doctor.
+You may need different medicines or prescription medicines.
+The medicines may be creams or pills, and may include antibiotics or medicines derived from vitamins.
+If you are a woman, taking certain birth control pills may help control acne.